verbb/postie/docs/setup-configuration/manual-fetch.md

 # Manually Fetching Rates
 As soon as your cart has a valid address, Commerce will try to provide shipping methods and rules for the customer to choose.
 This might be useful for showing live rates on the product or cart pages.
-However, in the case of Postie, this means that requests to each enabled providers API's are fired - potentially unnecessarily.
+However, in the case of Postie, this means that requests to each enabled providers APIs are fired - potentially unnecessarily.

 Because of this, you may notice adding to cart, or anything interacting with your cart is slow.
 While Postie does feature caching of returned rates from providers - so long as your address and cart contents haven't changed - this does not improve when adding items to a cart for example.